Tree of life: Ancient Mesopotamia

 The tree of life appears in Asherah iconography, particularly on the Lachish ewer and Pithos A from Kuntillet Ajrud, where it is flanked by ibexes.
 The tree's design, with buds, flowers, and possibly almond drupes, resembles the menorah, which is thought to represent a stylized almond tree in Exodus 25:31-36 This suggests a continuation of Asherah's cultic representation in the temple.
 Scholars have explored these connections, noting parallels between sacred trees, Asherah, and the menorah.

 Urartu

+Goddess Nut as a sycamore tree assisting a soul in the afterlife.

 In Urartu in the Armenian highlands, the tree of life was a religious symbol and was drawn on walls of fortresses and carved on the armor of warriors.
 The branches of the tree were equally divided on the right and left sides of the stem, with each branch having one leaf, and one leaf on the apex of the tree.
 Servants stood on each side of the tree with one of their hands up as if they are taking care of the tree.

+Ancient Egypt

+In Egypt, tree and plant symbolism carried a sense of eternal nutrition and sustenance in the afterlife.
+The sky goddess Nut was at times depicted as a sycamore tree giving food and water to the deceased.
+Many trees were included sacred, which includes the Nile acacia, Christ's thorn, Persia tree, perisa, Egyptian willow, sycamore, tamarisk, palm, doum palm and date palm.
+Isis and Hathor were also associated with the sycamore, while Osiris and Thoth the Persia and Ished trees.

+The corpus of Egyptian writings in one of the few ancient civilizations where the phrase and name of "tree of life" directly occurs.
+In the Great Cairo Hymn of Praise to Amun-Re, Amun-Ra is praised for creating the Tree of Life, in the Great Hymn of Osiris it is seen as a life giving agent.
+It is found in the Pyramid Texts, Book of the Dead, and other literature, representing a fruitful life in this world and eternal life after death, addressing the desire for immortality.